scaleoutsean/eseries-perf-analyzer/FAQ.md

 The ones we have seen represent the following:

-- CPU temperature in degrees C - usually >50C
+- CPU temperature in degrees C - usually >50C (not all systems expose it)
 - Controller shelf's inlet temperature in degrees C - usually between 20-30C
-- "Overall" temperature status as binary indicator - 128 if OK, and not 128 if not OK, so this one probably doesn't need a chart but some indicator that alerts if the value is *not* 128
+- "Overall" temperature status as binary indicator - decimal 128 if OK, and not 128 if not OK, so this one probably doesn't need a chart but some indicator that alerts if the value is *not* 128

+One of the sample dashboards has an example panel that demonstrates the approach.

+On EF600, there appears to be just two (inlet and overall status) sensors.

-## Why there's six environmental sensor readings, but one PSU figure?
+## Why there's just one PSU figure when there are two (or more) power supply units?

-Sensors: I suppose it's 2 per each controller, as per the list above, one per each controller gives you six.
-These can't be averaged or "merged", so collector keeps them separate.

-PSU: the API indeed provides two readings, but I decided to add them up because there's little value in looking per-PSU power consumption (especially since auto-rebalancing may move volumes around, causing visible changes in power consumption that have nothing to do with the PSU itself).
+There's little value in looking per-PSU power consumption (especially since controllers' auto-rebalancing may move volumes around, causing visible changes in power consumption that have nothing to do with the PSU itself).
 Feel free to change the code if you want to watch them separately.
 Personally I couldn't imagine a scenario in which retaining both wouldn't be waste of space.

-Important detail about limitations:

-- Sensors: I've no idea if all E-Series models have 3 sensors per controller, and in what order (which is why I gave approximate values that you may expect from each kind).
-I also don't know if their names (e.g. 0B00000000000000000002000000000000000000) are consistent across E- and EF-Series models
-- Expansion shelves: I don't have access to E-Series with expansion enclosures and have no idea what the API returns for those, so in v3.3.0 collector does not collect total power consumption of the entire *array*.
-Later releases may collect everything they find
+Power consumption by expansion shelves would be somewhat interesting,. but I don't have access to E-Series with expansion enclosures and have no idea what the API returns for those.

+Therefore, Collector collects total power consumption of the entire *array*, regardless of whether there are any expansion shelves.

 ## How to get more details about Major Event Log entries?